BBCG/epialleleR/README.md

 ##### v1.20 [BioC 3.23]

- * disrupting API changes in `generate*Report` (from version 1.19.1 onwards): new parameter `filter.reads` regulates filtering of reads with presumable incomplete conversion of cytosines;
+ * disrupting API changes in `generate*Report` (from version 1.19.1 onwards): new parameter `filter.reads` regulates filtering of reads with too few cytosines or presumable incomplete conversion of cytosines;
- `cytosine.context` parameter instead of `threshold.context`/`haplotype.context`.
+ `cytosine.context` parameter instead of `threshold.context`/`haplotype.context`
- * disrupting change in thresholding logic (from version 1.19.1 onwards): reads with out-of-context cytosine methylation higher than `max.outofcontext.beta` are filtered out (discarded) instead of being counted as hypomethylated reads (as was in v1.19.0 and earlier).
+ * disrupting change in thresholding logic (from version 1.19.1 onwards): reads with too few within-the-context cytosines or out-of-context cytosine methylation higher than `max.outofcontext.beta` are filtered out (discarded) instead of being counted as hypomethylated reads (as was in v1.19.0 and earlier)
+ * using genomic coordinates of targets, only a subset of BAM reads or only fragments of BAM reads that are overlapping the targets can now be loaded

 ##### v1.14 [BioC 3.20]